llwaterhouse/Easy-to-use-Team-Profile-Generator/README.md

 * **Note:** Although the requirements asked for the output to be stored in a dist directory, we were given starter code that already had sample files in the dist directory and wrote the team.html file in an output directory so I kept that directory structure.

+* Separately, a string of tests for each class are in the __tests__ directory.
+The walkthrough video demonstrates that all tests pass.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Screenshots

 ## Built With